Understanding Global Loss Landscape of One-hidden-layer ReLU Networks, Part 1: Theory: Introduction

 \end{itemize}

 This paper is organized as follows.
-Section 1.1 is related work.
-Section 2 gives the preliminaries and describes the one-hidden-layer ReLU network model.
-In section 3, we show that all local minima are global for differentiable regions.
-Section 4 presents conditions for existence of genuine differentiable local minima and their locations, and illustrates the single point and continuous cases of local minima with a simple example.
-We give the necessary and sufficient conditions for saddle points in section 5, and for non-differentiable local minima in section 6.
-In section 7, we compute the probability of hitting local minima for Gaussian input, and demonstrate how this probability varies in weight space with experiments.
-Finally, we conclude this paper and point out future directions.
-The detailed proofs of our lemmas and theorems will be deferred to the Appendix.
+Section \ref{section2} describes the one-hidden-layer ReLU network model and gives some preliminaries on Moore-Penrose inverse.
+In section \ref{section3}, we prove that all local minima are global in differentiable regions.
+Section \ref{section4} gives the locations of differentiable local minima and presents conditions for the existence of genuine differentiable local minima, and illustrates the single point and continuous cases of local minima with a simple example.
+We give the necessary and sufficient conditions for saddle points in section \ref{section5}, and for non-differentiable local minima in section \ref{section6}.
+Missing proofs are given in section \ref{section7}.
+Section \ref{section8} is related work.